LoRA-Mixer: Coordinate Modular LoRA Experts Through Serial Attention Routing

-The central challenge in composing multiple pre-trained LoRAs lies in effectively synergizing them—achieving enhanced performance across constituent tasks while minimizing training overhead and preserving their distinct, task-specific characteristics.
-Conventional methods integrating LoRA into mixture-of-experts (MoE) architectures typically follow one of two paradigms: (1) directly substituting attention or feedforward layers with LoRA-based switchable experts~\cite{li2024mixloraenhancinglargelanguage,chen2024llavamolesparsemixturelora}, emulating the classical MoE structure~\cite{fedus2022switchtransformersscalingtrillion, shazeer2017outrageouslylargeneuralnetworks}; or (2) introducing parallel branches of LoRA experts whose outputs are subsequently fused into the primary model pipeline~\cite{wu2024mixtureloraexperts,huang2024lorahubefficientcrosstaskgeneralization}, as illustrated in Fig.\ref{fig:teaser}.
-While these strategies have demonstrated promising empirical results~\cite{wu2024mixtureloraexperts, liao2025hmora, intro1, intro2, intro3, intro4}, they still encounter fundamental limitations.
-Specifically, the vanilla MoE-inspired paradigm necessitates joint training across all expert modules, significantly increasing training data demands and restricting the modular reuse and transferability of pre-trained LoRAs.
-Conversely, the parallel LoRA-expert approach circumvents the inherent attention or state transition mechanisms, resulting in simplistic output fusion and suboptimal overall integration.
-Additionally, auxiliary losses commonly employed for routing optimization inherently promote uniform load balancing among experts, diminishing the capacity for nuanced task-awareness~\cite{li2024mixloraenhancinglargelanguage}.
-These limitations motivate the development of a more flexible, plug-and-play framework that is model-architecture agnostic, compatible with both Transformer and state-space model (SSM) architectures~\cite{gu2024mambalineartimesequencemodeling}, capable of training an efficient and discriminative routing mechanism with minimal computational and data demands, and maximizing the reuse and transferability of independently pre-trained LoRA modules.
+The central challenge in composing pre-trained LoRAs is to realize synergy—improving performance across constituent tasks—without inflating training cost or erasing task-specific inductive biases.
+Existing LoRA–MoE integrations largely follow two patterns: (i) replacing attention or FFN blocks with LoRA-based switch experts in a standard MoE setup \cite{li2024mixloraenhancinglargelanguage,chen2024llavamolesparsemixturelora,fedus2022switchtransformersscalingtrillion,shazeer2017outrageouslylargeneuralnetworks}; or (ii) attaching parallel LoRA branches whose outputs are fused back into the main path \cite{wu2024mixtureloraexperts,huang2024lorahubefficientcrosstaskgeneralization} (Fig.~\ref{fig:teaser}).
+Despite encouraging results \cite{wu2024mixtureloraexperts,liao2025hmora,intro1,intro2,intro3,intro4}, switch-style designs typically require joint training of all experts, increasing data demands and hindering modular reuse and transfer of off-the-shelf LoRAs.
+Parallel-branch schemes sidestep native attention or state-transition pathways, yielding shallow output fusion and weak integration.
+Moreover, common auxiliary routing losses emphasize uniform load balancing, suppressing input- and task-aware specialization \cite{li2024mixloraenhancinglargelanguage,my1,my2}.
+These issues motivate a plug-and-play, architecture-agnostic alternative—compatible with both Transformers and state-space models (SSMs) \cite{gu2024mambalineartimesequencemodeling,my3,my4}—that learns discriminative routing with minimal compute and data while maximizing reuse of independently trained LoRA modules.